-When combining the four different tax burdens together, the District of Columbia taxes its residents lower relative to neighboring jurisdictions at each income level.
+When combining the four different tax burdens together, the District of Columbia taxes its residents lower relative to neighboring jurisdictions at the four lowest income levels.

-Individual Income Tax: The District's individual income tax burden is lower than the metropolitan average (excluding DC) at all levels except at the \$150,000-income level.
-The District's income tax burden ranges from less than 0 percent (negative \$1,146, representing a tax refund), at the \$25,000 income level to 5.13 percent (\$7,698) at the \$150,000 income level, (Table 7).
-DC's income tax burden at the \$150,000-income level is lower than those in Montgomery and Prince George's Counties, yet higher than those in the Virginia jurisdictions.
-For the \$50,000- to \$100,000 income levels DC's income tax burden is lowest of all the jurisdictions.
-At the \$25,000-level the Virginia jurisdictions rank highest (even with a \$0 tax burden) because the two Maryland counties and DC offer a refund through an Earned Income Tax Credit.
-The tax burdens in the Maryland jurisdictions are higher than in DC and Northern Virginia because these two counties levy their own local income tax, in addition to the income tax levied by the state of Maryland.
+Individual Income Tax: The District's individual income tax burden is lower than the metropolitan average (excluding DC) at all levels except at the \$150,000-income and \$250,000-income level.
+The District's income tax burden ranges from less than 0 percent (negative \$1,268, representing a tax refund), at the \$35,000 income level to 6.39 percent (\$15,970) at the \$250,000 income level, (Table 7).
+DC's income tax burden at the \$250,000-income level is lower than those in Montgomery and Prince George's Counties, yet higher than those in the remaining five Virginia jurisdictions.
+For the \$35,000- to \$50,000 income levels DC's income tax burden is lowest of all the jurisdictions.
+At the \$35,000-level the Virginia jurisdictions rank highest because the two Maryland counties and DC offer a refund through an Earned Income Tax Credit.
+The tax burdens in the Maryland jurisdictions are higher than in DC (except at the \$150,000 income level when they are of comparable magnitude) and Northern Virginia because these two counties levy their own local income tax, in addition to the income tax levied by the State of Maryland.
 Without taking the local income taxes into account, the families in DC would have a higher income tax burden than the families in the Maryland counties at the highest two income levels.
 This fact highlights a reason for analyzing tax burdens in a more comprehensive manner by including both state and local taxes.

 Property Tax: The real property tax burden for District of Columbia homeowners falls below the area-wide average (excluding DC) for homeowners at all income levels and has the lowest property tax burdens of all jurisdictions at each income level.
-This is a result of its lower property tax rate and homestead deduction, as well as a refundable property tax credit for renters (applied to the family earning \$25,000/year here).
-For DC homeowners (those families earning \$50,000 or more) the tax burden ranges from 1.48 percent (\$741) of income at the \$50,000 income level to 2.32 percent (\$3,487) at the \$150,000 income level.
-In the District, the 2021 nominal rate of \$0.85 per \$100 of taxable assessed value is multiplied by the effective assessment level (statutory assessment level of 100% X median assessment sales ratio) and applied to the market value of the home after deducting \$76,350 for the homestead exemption.
+This is a result of its lower property tax rate and homestead deduction, as well as a refundable property tax credit for renters (applied to the family earning \$35,000/year here).
+For DC homeowners (those families earning \$50,000 or more) the tax burden ranges from 1.55 percent (\$774) of income at the \$50,000 income level to 2.59 percent (\$6,465) at the \$250,000 income level.
+In the District, the 2022 nominal rate of \$0.85 per \$100 of taxable assessed value is multiplied by the effective assessment level (statutory assessment level of 100% X median assessment sales ratio) and applied to the market value of the home after deducting \$78,700 for the homestead exemption.
 For homeowners at all income levels, Prince George's County, Maryland has the highest property tax burden.
-In this study, the families earning \$25,000/year are assumed to rent instead of own and based on the way that the property tax equivalent of rent is calculated for the study, the property tax burden at this income level is assumed to be the same for all the metro jurisdictions (minus the previously mentioned renters' credit for the DC family).
+In this study, the families earning \$35,000/year are assumed to rent instead of own, and based on the way that the property tax equivalent of rent is calculated for the study, the property tax burden at this income level is assumed to be the same for all the metro jurisdictions (minus the previously mentioned renters' credit for the DC family).
 The high property tax equivalent of rent reflects the high cost of rental housing in the metro region.